On Living Meaningfully in a Vast Universe: Robert Nozick

 Nozick is not the first to attempt to make sense of our place in the vastness of reality.
 Here are some further related reads on this topic:

-If you enjoy reflecting on these kinds of themes, you might like my free Sunday email, which distills one philosophical idea per week, and invites you to share your view.
+If you enjoy reflecting on these kinds of themes, you might like my free Sunday email, in which I distill one philosophical idea per week, and invite you to share your view.
 If you’re interested, you can sign up for free below (no spam, unsubscribe any time):

 Philosophy Break